Relaxation and Meditation

 There are many ways one can meditate which lead to being in the moment.
 You can find good meditations if you look.
 The best are those of belief systems such as a variety of nature-based beliefs, the Hindu faith, Taoism, Jainism or Buddhism, though diluted forms also exist in Christianity and Islam.
 A core principle of many of these is in the act of tuning one’s attention to a single point, one not based in the mind.
 It is a way to transcend our emotions and thoughts and "be" through our higher aspects or vehicles.

 So how does one do this?
 What we do is circumvent the rational mind by withdrawing our attention from it.
-Doing so removes the restrictions on our awareness and consciousness, ones based on its reliance on conditioning thoughts and constructs, which include space, and time.
+Doing so removes the restrictions on our awareness and consciousness due to our mind, ones based on its reliance on its need for control and conditioning thoughts and constructs.
+These include include the nature of what we are, space, and time.
 In order to “be in the moment” one must be able to perceive and be aware without using our rational mind.
 Doing so requires we work towards developing thought forms within our rational mind that permit this to occur and remove beliefs that block it.
 The rational mind does not step aside willingly; however, we can retrain our minds and direct our non-conscious mind and awareness.
-The later act contributes significantly to develop the sensitivity to energies of higher vibration required to prevent one from falling asleep when they start to try to withdraw their attention for their thinking mind.
+The later act contributes significantly to helping us develop the sensitivity to energies of higher vibration required to prevent us from falling asleep when we start to try to withdraw our attention from our thinking mind.
 This later point is a common challenge for beginners in meditation.